 The self test commands verify the operation of the digital filters and memory.
 Figure 16 illustrates the operation of the ADC during self test.
 The output of the 1-bit pulse density modulator is replaced by a 1-bit test signal.
 The test signal passes through the digital filter and is converted to a 16-bit value.
 The 1-bit test signal undergoes the same digital conversion as the regular 1-bit pulse from the modulator, so the conversion time for any self test command is exactly the same as the corresponding regular ADC conversion command.
-The 16-bit ADC value is stored in the same register groups as the regular ADC conversion command.
-The total conversion time for the self test commands is the same as the regular ADC conversion command.
-The total conversion time for the self test commands.
+The 16-bit ADC value is stored in the same register groups as the regular ADC conversion commands.
+The total conversion time for the self test commands is the same as the regular ADC conversion commands.
 The test signals are designed to place alternating one-zero patterns in the registers.